umutarda/zippla/README.md

 This is codebase for game called "Zıppla".
+Character controller code is excluded since it is based on paid asset.
-It has both split-screen multiplayer and singleplayer mode.
+It has both 2-player and singleplayer mode.

 Video: